lbologna/hbp-sp6-guidebook/source/highly_integrated_workflows/p1_hh_neuron_builder/p1_hh_neuron_builder.rst

 * Before launching the optimization, the user must set the optimization parameters by clicking the "Set parameters/Choose HPC" button of the "Optimization settings" panel.
-A form is presented to the user (see image below), to be filled with: i) parameters concerning the genetic algorithm namely the maximum number of generation the user want to adopt as well as the number of offspring to be considered; ii) system parameters for the optimization run, namely the number of node and cores to be reserved on the hpc system and the maximum time the process is allowed to be running for; iii) the hpc system to be used.
+A form is presented to the user (see image below), to be filled with: i) parameters concerning the genetic algorithm, namely the maximum number of generation the user wants to adopt as well as the number of offsprings to be considered; ii) system parameters for the optimization run, namely the number of nodes and cores to be reserved on the hpc system and the maximum time the process is allowed to be running for; iii) the hpc system to be used.